 English style service, or family service, is a great way of bringing everyone together.
 It’s closely linked with Butler service.
 It’s a fabulous choice for special events, or when your guests require a high level of interaction from the host.

-This style of silver service table setting is typically used in less formal events, such as when you want your cuisine catered, prepared and plated in the kitchen.
+This style of silver service table setting is typically used in less formal events.
+Such as when you want your cuisine catered, prepared and plated in the kitchen.
 It is an efficient and simple choice.
 Service is approached from the left and cleared from the right.
-Functional and easy to manage, this is a technique which is used around the world.
+Functional and easy to manage, this is a technique that is used around the world.

 How does training help waiter and waitresses to master these skills?

-Service is difficult, it is a real art and it requires a lot of focus, and mainly practise, to become familiar with all the different settings and ways of doing things.
-You really do not want to have to do this for the first time on your actual job, when your boss, manager or guest might be watching you!
-Silver Service training will go through all (and more!) of these service types and table settings, and will spend lots of time of you practising the different types of setup, and practising the actual service of food and drink.
+Table service is difficult.
+Getting all the syles, placements and functions right can be tricky.
+It is a real art and it requires a lot of focus.
+And mainly, a lot of practice to become familiar with all the different settings and ways of doing things.
+You really do not want to have to do this for the first time on your actual job.
+When your boss, manager or guest might be watching you!
+Silver Service training will go through all (and more!) of these service types and table settings.
+And will spend lots of time for you to practice the different types of setup.
+And practise the actual service of food and drink.
 It simply is true that when you do something regularly, you will become better at it.

-At Polo & Tweed we run regular small group Silver Service courses taught by the absolute best in the industry.
-You can find all the information on the courses here and we look forward to welcoming you on one of our courses soon and teaching you the art of all these wonderful different types of service!
+At Polo & Tweed, we run regular small group Silver Service courses.
+They were created, and taught by the absolute best in the industry.
+As well as online e-learning courses, which can be accessed by anyone all over the world.
+You can find all the information on the courses here and we look forward to welcoming you on one of our courses soon.
+And to teach you the art of all these wonderful different types of service!